 Employee Retirement Income Security Act of 1974 (ERISA): A federal law that sets minimum standards for most voluntarily established pension and health benefit plans in private industry to provide protection for individuals in these benefit plans.

 Encounter: An interaction between a patient and health care providers, for the purpose of provider health care services or assessing the health status of a patient.

-Fee for Service: Care providers are paid for each service (like an office visit, test, or procedure).
+Fee for Service: Health care providers are paid for each service (like an office visit, test or procedure).

 Grievance: An oral or written expression of dissatisfaction by a member, or representative on behalf of a member, about any matter other than an adverse action.

 Health Care Provider: A person who provides medical or other health care (doctor, nurse, therapist or social worker) or office support staff.
 A health care provider may be a doctor practicing alone, in a hospital setting or in a group practice.
 A health care provider could work from a remote location, in a public space or any combination of locations.

 Health Insurance Portability and Accountability Act (HIPAA) Act of 1996: A federal legislation that provides data privacy and security provisions for safeguarding medical information.